internetstandards/Internet.nl/documentation/Operational Changes.md

 The folder structure used is explained in the [example configuration readme](example_configuration/readme.md).

-Services point to the virtual environment created in the step "Python dependency maangement".
+Services point to the virtual environment created in the step "Python dependency management".

 A new service has been added which handles the scheduler tasks (which are incompatible with gevent).
 Services and their instructions are now documented in [Installation.md](Installation.md).